mufeedvh/l33tmario/README.md

 - [ ] SQL Injection
 - [ ] DOM Clobbering

-**More vulnerabilities and the pending ones will be covered in later levels.**
+**More vulnerabilities and the pending ones will be covered in later levels/versions.**

 ## Contribution
 Ways to contribute